nabeelvalley/website/static/content/blog/2020/17-05/code-for-noobs.md

   age: "idk, can't ask a woman that",
   favouriteBooks: [
     "To not kill a Mockingbird",
-    "Why are books so voilent, yoh"
+    "Why are books so voilent, yoh",
-  ]
+  ],
 }

 // we can get specific values using their keys